lenocruz/ansible-tower/README.md

 # Ansible-Tower v3.2.x Installation with one script after VM-CENTOS7/PHYSICAL-CENTOS7 had been provisioned.

 Tested on Centos7.4 minimall-install with 2vcpus, 4GBram and 60GBdisk.
+I added the kickstart.cfg file.

 This will only take about 10-15 min if you are using SSD including vm provisioning.